matthewlarkin/bare.sh/README.md

 # 🤩 using bare.sh

-b/random string
+bare random string
 # >> CYtxhPr55ILYwQ9c

-b/random number 10
+bare random number 10
 # >> 2348063108

-b/openai chat -a "You are a chef" -m "Are you a chef?"
+bare openai chat -m "Are you a chef?" -a "You are a chef"
-# >> response: {"response":"Yes, I am a chef!
-How can I help you today?"}
+# >> Yes, I am a chef!
+How can I help you today?
 ```

 **Notice**: *You don't have to know bash to use bare.sh*.
 Just like any other library, you just invoke the commands and pass in the necessary arguments.